Bourkekev/ms3-your-recipe-hub/README.md

 ## UX

-I wanted ...
+I wanted the site to have 2 main features.
- - [x] To do something
+ - [x] Users should be able to browse or search the site for recipes.
+ - [x] If they would like, users should be able to upload their own recipes.

 ### User Stories